porras/tkn2/README.md

 * (Auto)reload [1]
 * Images [1]
-* Better control of *overflow* (currently the presentation crashes if the content doesn't fit in the screen).
+* Better control of *overflow* (currently the deck crashes if the content doesn't fit in the screen).
 I'm playing with the idea of having *scroll*, something usually not present in graphical presentation software and that can be useful to present code without using a tiny font size
 * Colors and themes